Dođi

-According to Vogue Adrias Tara Đukić, "Dođi" was "more a confirmation than a turning point—a sign that it was time to take [Senidah] seriously".

 Background and release

 Rumours about Dervišhalidović and Senidah collaborating first broke out ahead of 2020 Music Awards Ceremony.
 When asked about it on the ceremony red carpet, Senidah denied the rumours.

 Several months later, media reported about Dervišhalidović and Senidah filming the music video for their collaborative song in Istanbul, which Senidah once again denied, saying that she had never been in Turkey in her life.
 It was soon revealed that Merlin had finished recording his twelfth studio album, which was planned to be released in June.

 In June 2020, media reported that the filming of the music video, set in Skenderija, Sarajevo, was halted by new COVID-19 pandemic measures.

 In October 2020, Dervišhalidović released the lead single off the album, titled "Mi" (Us), to widespread critical acclaim and commercial success.
 On 18 December 2020, it was announced that Merlin would hold a virtual concert on New Year's Eve night, sponsored by BH Telecom and Samsung.
 On 29 December, both Merlin and Senidah took to Instagram to share a snippet of the music video and announce the release date.